-Graduate Program Chair in Composition and Theory, Yu-Hui Chang
+Graduate Program Chair in Composition and Theory, David Rakowski

-Graduate Program Chair in Musicology, Eric Chafe
+Graduate Program Chair in Musicology, Allan R. Keiler

-Joint MA Advisor in Music & Women's and Gender Studies, Allan R. Keiler
+Joint MA Adviser in Music & Women's, Gender, and Sexuality Studies, Allan R. Keiler

 For more information about admissions, financial aid, and student services, please visit the Graduate School of Arts and Sciences.

-Requirements for completing the program include:
+Requirements for this program include:

-- Attendance at all departmental colloquia.
+- Attendance at all departmental musicology colloquia and women’s, gender, and sexuality studies colloquia.